tesselslate/resetti/README.md

 ## Installation

-Distribution specific packages are currently only limited to **Arch Linux**.
+Distribution specific packages are currently only limited to **Arch** and **Debian-based** distributions.
 More distributions are planned for later.

 - [From the AUR](#from-the-aur)
 - [From source](#from-source)